‘Nashville’ Star Exits Series After Shocking TV Death

 OMG!
 A central character on ‘Nashville’ exited the series after a shocking plot twist on the Feb.
 23 episode, breaking hearts all over the world.
-Find out details on which star faced an untimely passing on the hit CMT series.
-Spoiler alert!
+Find out which star faced an untimely passing on the hit CMT series.
+WARNING: spoiler alert ahead!

 Grab your tissues!
 Connie Britton‘s character Rayna James was shockingly killed off Nashville on the Feb.
 23 episode called “If Tomorrow Never Comes.”
 Now, the actress has officially made her departure from the country music drama.
 Rayna went through the wringer last week, narrowly surviving an attack at knifepoint.
 Even though police rescued her from a stalker, she was in a car accident on her way home.
 Rayna sadly succumbed to her injuries.